 What about protecting the family home?

-You may or may not want to or need to protect the family home, depending on the situation.
+You may or may not want to or need to "protect" the family home, depending on the situation as the home is not a countable asset for Medicaid purposes unless it is worth more than $688,000 (single person, 2023).
 We have a lot more about the Florida homestead and Medicaid on this blog post.

 How can assets be protected when my elder is already in the nursing home?

 The key to asset protection when an elder is already in the nursing home is: 1) a good elder law attorney; and 2) a good durable power of attorney/estate plan that will allow the attorney-in-fact the power to protect assets.
-If the elder is competent, of course, the elder would participate in all decisionmaking.
+If the elder is competent, of course, the elder would participate in all decision making.
+Good elder law attorneys know the rules that will allow assets to be protected so that all of the elder's assets do not disappear to the cost of long-term care, all of which can take place within the five year "look back" period.
+Here are some common Myths about Medicaid planning in Florida.

 Must my elder law attorney live close to me in order to apply for Medicaid?